TheStanfordDaily/archives-scripts/cloudsearch/README.md

 ## AWS Credentials Setup
 Never check in AWS credentials into git.
 Instead:
 1. Install [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html)
-2. Run `aws configure` in shell, and set your `AWS Access Key ID`, `AWS Secret Access Key` and set `Default region name` to be `us-east-1`.
+2. Run `aws configure` in shell, and set your `AWS Access Key ID`, `AWS Secret Access Key`, set `Default region name` to be `us-east-1` and set `Default output format` to text
-   1. Note: currently, I don't know what to set as `Default output format`, so I just left it blank.
-   2. You can always run `aws configure` again to update these values
+   1. You can always run `aws configure` again to update these values
-   3. Note: your data will be saved to the `~/.aws` directory.
+   2. Note: your data will be saved to the `~/.aws` directory.

 ## Files